-Almost 10% of the United States population has diabetes – that’s 30.3 million people.
-As November - National Diabetes Month – wraps up, we want to share tips on how reducing your sugary beverage intake can help prevent and minimize your diabetes risk all year round.
+Almost 10% of the United States population has diabetes.
+We want to share tips on how reducing your sugary beverage intake can help prevent and minimize your diabetes risk all year round.
 Compared to sugar-sweetened and artificially sweetened beverages, here are 3 reasons why Zevia makes for a smarter choice.

 Zevia is a better-for-you alternative to drinking sugary beverages

 Sugary beverages are the leading source of added sugars in the American diet.
 In fact, carbonated soft drinks in particular are Americans single biggest source of calories, providing over 5% of total caloric intake.
 In numerous studies, the consumption of sugar sweetened beverages has been correlated with diabetes and other diseases.
 Sweetened with stevia without any sugar, Zevia provides a better-for-you alternative.

 Studies have shown that stevia is a preferable to artificial sweeteners